scaleninja/scaleninja/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+Please specify the name of the software, app or tool it affects [eg. MacVisor, DeltaSnap, Noject]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.